Calendar of EventsFAQShowroom LocationsPricing and FinancingArticles and Media

 Conduction is the term for heat transfer through solid material.
 Heat naturally moves from a higher temperature to a lower one.
 So in the summer, the outdoor heat affects the inside of your home; in winter, the heat inside your home leaks out into the cold outside.
 It's like nature trying to balance the scales of hot and cold—except we obviously want to control our own comfort.

-Mr. Rogers Windows come standard with double-panes, Low-E4 coatings, and argon gas.
-You resist conduction, control your comfort, and save money on energy bills.
+Mr. Rogers Windows comes standard with double-panes, Low-E4 coatings, and argon gas.
+They resist conduction, control your comfort, and save money on energy bills.

 Heat gain and heat loss both describe the same action, just in different directions.
 Heat gain involves heat from outside coming into your home through the processes of conduction, convection, and radiation.
 Heat loss involves heat from inside transferring outside by the same processes.
 Windows and patio doors are crucial areas for heat gain and loss, as they are usually the largest openings in your home and therefore are most vulnerable to heat gain and loss.
 That's why it's so important to get energy-efficient windows and doors.